Clibor is a clipboard history manager. Give it a try!

 Database Creation

-By adding properties, you can manage them conveniently.
+By adding properties, you can organize and manage your data more efficiently.

 First, let’s create a database.

-Add properties (columns), but in my case I do not add “ID” or “password” columns.
+Add properties (columns), but in my case, I do not include “ID” or “Password” columns.

-This is because there is more than just ID and password to manage.
+This is because I need to manage more than just IDs and passwords.

-NameSet an easy-to-understand name, such as a site name.
+NameSet an easy-to-identify name, such as the site name.

 ImportanceSet the importance level.

-For example, accounts registered on a trial basis are set to “low” to distinguish them from those used frequently.
+For example, accounts registered for trial purposes can be set to “Low” to distinguish them from frequently used accounts.

 CategorySet the category.

-Personal InformationSome accounts require you to enter your work information, phone number, and address.
+Personal InformationSome accounts require you to enter work details, phone numbers, and addresses.

-If your workplace, phone number, or address changes, set it up so that you can find the information that needs to be changed.
+If your workplace, phone number, or address changes, ensure you can easily find the information that needs to be updated.

-BillingCheck the boxes for the services you are charging for.
+BillingCheck the box for any paid services you are subscribed to.

-It is useful to know the date the account was created.
+CreatedDisplays the date and time the account was created.

-This is useful because the update date changes when you change your password or add something.
+This is useful because the update date changes when you modify your password or add new information.

 Password Management

-The page details the ID, password, secret question, and history.
+Each page contains the ID, password, security question, and history.

-For example, it is useful to consolidate your Yahoo account, Internet information (line provider, provider), etc. on one page and add supplementary information.
+For example, it is useful to consolidate your Yahoo account, internet provider details, and other related information on a single page, along with any supplementary notes.

-Personally, I found this usage useful and managed my password information in Notion and Evernote.
+Personally, I found this method effective and have managed my password information using Notion and Evernote.

 Creating Views

-The biggest obstacle to managing passwords outside of a password manager is that you are forced to store passwords in plain text.
+One of the biggest challenges of managing passwords outside of a password manager is the need to store them in plain text.

 Just a moment...

-I used to keep my passwords in Evernote and passwords were stored in encrypted text.
+I used to store my passwords in Evernote, keeping them as encrypted text.

-For example, Evernote text encryption will encrypt data in a notebook as follows.
+For example, Evernote’s text encryption encrypts data within a notebook as shown below.

 You can see that the en-crypt tag is encrypted.